 From there, my memory is a bit cloudy.
-I remember them talking about the anesthesia, and even the doctor showing me a polyp on the TV screen, but everything after the anesthesia is a bit hazy, like I was half asleep.
+I remember them talking about the anesthesia, and even the doctor showing me a polyp on the TV screen, but everything after the anesthesia is a bit hazy like I was half asleep.
 At no point did I feel any pain!

 The procedure took less than an hour.

-With my family history, and the fact that I had three polyps before age 50, he told me I should get a colonoscopy every three years.
+With my family history and the fact that I had three polyps before age 50, he told me I should get a colonoscopy every three years.
 Most people only need them every five or ten years.

 But, I was glad to get it taken care of, and given how easy the procedure was, I didn’t mind knowing I’d have to do it again relatively soon.
 There are much worse things to have to do.

 Although I felt alert after the procedure, I started feeling drowsy a bit later and took a nap when I got home.
-I was definitely glad I followed their instructions and did not try to drive home afterwards!
+I was definitely glad I followed their instructions and did not try to drive home afterward!

 Please Do It If Your Doctor Recommends It